Personalized Product Customization App for Shopify

-Technically, both 1 and 2 are not true customization apps.
-They are a more advanced version of a detailed product variant, but they may do the job for a lot of small volume eCommerce merchants..
+Product Options apps are not true customizer apps.
+They aren't dynamic.
+However, they do the job for a lot of smaller eCommerce merchants..

 3 – 2D Product Customizers

-Customization in 2D is the most popular options.
-2D product customizers essentially allow you to layer visuals on top of the default background product images you’ve already set in Shopify’s back-end.
-For example, if the customer enters their name into a text field, this text will be shown via an overlay function on top of the product in the background.
+Dynamic visual customization is one of the most popular solutions and most 2D product customizers will support this function.
+They allow you to layer custom visuals on top of a default background product image.
+A popular example of this is when a person's name is entered into a text field and this text is shown via an overlay on top of the background product picture.

-However, if the product’s shape is complex, or if customers are less unfamiliar with the product, or if the product is high cost or tactile, this solution will not be as suitable.
-The final image can look distorted and unappealing, giving off the wrong vibe to the customer.
+However, they have major drawbacks if the product shape is complex, or if customers are less unfamiliar with the product, or if the product is high cost or tactile.
+Using 2D customization means the final visual can look distorted and unappealing, giving the wrong vibe to the customer.

 4 – 3D Product Customizers

-The most advanced product customization apps are the 3D customizers.
-This allows users to configure the product in a live 3D environment and see exactly what the product will look before they buy it.
-It’s powerful because this significantly reduces any perceptions of risk that may exist prior to purchase.
+The most advanced customization apps are 3D product customizers.
+They allow you to configure the product in a live 3D environment and see exactly what the product will look before it’s purchased.
+This significantly reduces any perceptions of purchase risk, especially if the 3D model is done well.

-This software is sometimes called “3D product configurators” or “visual configuration software”.
-These powerful platforms may even allow you to add a scene or context around the 3D product model.
-Some also allow for parts of the customization process to trigger animations so the product comes to life as you step through sequence.
-This provides a much richer brand experience and exudes a premium quality feel as well as emulating what may occur in a real life retail situation.
+This software is sometimes referred to as “3D product configurators” or “visual configuration software”.
+Higher quality apps will even allow you to add a scene or context around the background of the 3D product model.
+Some also allow for parts of the customization process to trigger animations so the product comes to life as you step through the sequence.
+This provides a much richer brand experience and exudes a premium-quality feel.
+You can simulate what may occur in a real-life retail situation easily.

 In the past, complex products with a high degree of customization have been restricted to physical retail locations (think of a tailor or cobbler, or heavy machinery).
-With advanced 3D configuration technology stores can move many of these products online and take advantage of the eCommerce market without the customer and sales person needing to be physically present.
-Bricks and mortar store owners can almost virtualize their entire retail experience and bring it online.
+With advanced 3D configuration technology stores can move many of these products online and take advantage of the eCommerce market Bricks and mortar store owners can almost virtualize their entire retail experience.

-Again, 3D customization apps are not all created equal.
+3D customization apps are not all created equally.
 The way the different layers of customization blend into the base 3D model varies considerably as do the load times, lag, and quality of the model.

-We’ve found this process varies considerably from one merchant to the next.
-Each has their own processes, technology and services providers which they.
-So there needs to be a lot of flexibility in the back-end of the customization software you choose.
-Especially if you want to automate and scale your sales process.
+This process varies considerably from one merchant to the next.
+Each has its own processes, technology, and service providers.
+So there needs to be a lot of flexibility in the back-end of the customization software you choose, especially if you want to automate and scale this process.

 Some retailers will modify the physical product themselves locally.
-Others will send a standardized product to another firm which makes the modifications.
-Others, will outsource the entire manufacturing of the personalized product completely.
+Others will send a standardized product to another firm that makes the modifications.
+Others will outsource the entire manufacturing of the personalized product completely.

 Most fulfillment operations are not set up for procedures that fall outside standard product fulfillment.
 Customization can quickly create a lot of complexity in this process.
 So we’ve ensured our app can integrate seamlessly into downstream production and product fulfillment processes.
-This might involve actions such as sending data to 3D printers, 2D printers, labeling machines, integration into ERP/WMS systems and more.
+This might involve actions such as sending data to 3D printers, 2D printers, labeling machines, integration into ERP/WMS systems, and more.

 These integrations allow for true, hands-off mass personalization at scale.
-In fact, we have partnered with various 3PL fulfillment centers so you could even create a modification/drop-ship arrangement for your customized products.
+In fact, we have already partnered with 3PL fulfillment centers to save you the trouble.

-View a live examples of the Spiff 3D Customizer App in action
+Request a live demo of the Spiff 3D Customizer App!